scalableminds/webknossos/DEV_INSTALL.md

 When pulling newer versions, please check the changelog ([released](CHANGELOG.released.md) and [unreleased](CHANGELOG.unreleased.md)) and migration guide ([released](MIGRATIONS.released.md) and [unreleased](MIGRATIONS.unreleased.md)).

-Note: If the postgres schema changed, you may see compilation errors in the form of `value * is not a member of com.scalableminds.webknossos.schema.Tables.*` – run the SQL migrations from the guide or reset your database with `yarn refresh-schema` and restart the server to fix those.
+Note: If the postgres schema changed, you may see compilation errors in the form of `value * is not a member of com.scalableminds.webknossos.schema.Tables.*` – run the SQL migrations from the migration guide or reset your database with `yarn refresh-schema` and restart the server to fix those.

 ## Tests and Tools